Northeastern-Electric-Racing/Telemetry-Hub/README.md

 ## Formatting
 We're using [autopep8](https://pypi.org/project/autopep8/) to automatically fix style errors with the code.
 Run using:

-    autopep8 -iraa [directory_name (ner_telhub)]
+    autopep8 -iraa ner_telhub

+To run on any other directory, just swap the name with `ner_telhub`.

-It is also recommended to install a Python linting tool (like the one included in Python extension pack VSCode extension).
+It is also recommended to install a Python linting tool (if using VSCode you can easily install an extension).

 ## Running Processing Library
 To avoid the overhead of the GUI on large files, the ner_processing library can be run seperately.
 Follow the below steps: